prestoncraw/Chattanooga-Unite/docs/database/README.md

 ![database overview](/docs/database/Chattanooga%20Unite%20DB.png)
 *Chattanooga Unite Database Overview*

-Please find a description of the tables and their functions below.
+This document contains descriptions of all tables and database relationships and [instructions for populating the database with test data](/docs/database/README.md#populating-test-data)

+## Table Descriptions

-## users
+### users
 This table is used to information about the user accounts logging in to the dashboard section of the site.
 Note that there is no password column as those are stored in Auth0, this table simply provides additional context about those users.
 There should be a 1:1 relation of items in the ```users``` table and users in the Auth0 service.

 | Column | Datatype| Description | Optional? |